talehm/Python-script-for-Ubiquiti-Powerbeam-M5/README.md

-# Python script for Ubiquiti Powerbeam M5
+# Python script to reboot Ubiquiti Powerbeam M5

+Ubiquiti Powerbeam M5 devices on firmware version below than 6.1.2 ,  work inefficiently.
+Data or management traffic is not passing through wireless connection to remote device.
+To overcome this issue, remote device has to be rebooted.
+And also, there might be problem on spesific vlan traffic between Access and Station.
+Both sides should be rebooted to normalize the traffic.

-This script reboots Ubiquiti powerbeam M5 devices connecting via ssh.
+This script reboots Ubiquiti powerbeam M5 devices connecting via ssh automatically.

 The following steps should be applied before running the script.